eirbjo/jdk/src/jdk.jartool/share/man/jar.md

 `--generate-index=`*FILE*) main operation modes:

 `-0` or `--no-compress`
-:   Stores without using ZIP compression.
+:   Stores all files without using ZIP compression.

+`--no-compress-ext=`*EXT*
+:   Store files with selected extensions without using ZIP compression. *EXT*
+    may specify a single file extension or multiple extensions separated by colon, e.g "--no-compress-ext=.jpg:.png:.gz".

 `--date=`*TIMESTAMP*
 :   The timestamp in ISO-8601 extended offset date-time with optional time-zone